jkfestin/jkfestin/README.md

 - 👋 Hi, I’m @jkfestin
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning this website
+- 🌱 I’m currently learning how to use this website
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...